By Michael Lanza

 The Sawtooth Mountains

-Since moving to Idaho 25 years ago, I’ve gotten to know the Sawtooths quite well, and every time I explore a new corner of that range, I think it may be the most beautiful spot I’ve seen there yet.
+Since moving to Idaho more than 25 years ago, I’ve gotten to know the Sawtooths quite well, and every time I explore a new corner of that range, I think it may be the most beautiful spot I’ve seen there yet.
 That’s the impact the Sawtooths have on you.

 The Sawtooths remind me in many ways of the High Sierra and the Wind River Range, for their jagged peaks and abundance of stunning alpine lakes.
 But the Sawtooths aren’t as busy as the Sierra, nor as high as either of those two mountain ranges, which translates to less altitude-related challenges and often calmer weather patterns—not to mention avoiding the highly competitive permit systems throughout the High Sierra that often require making a reservation months in advance: In the Sawtooths, like most national forests, you need no permit reservation.

-The prime backpacking season in the Sawtooths begins around mid-July and extends well into September.
+The prime backpacking season in the Sawtooths begins around mid-July and often extends well into September.
 Having hiked much of the trail system and many off-trail routes and climbed several peaks, I’ve helped many readers plan unforgettable trips there.

 I’ve helped many readers plan unforgettable backpacking trips in the Sawtooths and elsewhere.